wireapp/wire-server/docs/src/developer/reference/config-options.md

   federationDomain: example.com
 ```

-### Federation allow list
+### Federation strategy: whom to federate with?

 As of the release containing [PR#3260](https://github.com/wireapp/wire-server/pull/3260), federator gets its configuration from brig (which has a cassandra instance and is thus better equipped to handle persistent dynamic data).
 See {ref}`configuring-remote-connections` for the whole story.

-Federation is turned off by default, and you can turn it off
+Federation is turned off by default.
+You can also turn it off
-explicitly switching to strategy "allowedDomains", and making sure
+explicitly by setting federation strategy "allowedDomains", and making
-that `brig.federation_remotes` (the response of the
+sure that `brig.federation_remotes` (the response of the
 [`GET`](https://staging-nginz-https.zinfra.io/api-internal/swagger-ui/brig/#/brig/get_i_federation_remotes)
 request is empty).